jolicode/castor/doc/index.md

 ---
+title: A Modern PHP Task Runner for Automation, CI/CD & DevOps
-description: Castor is a modern PHP task runner.
-Automate scripts, CI/CD, deployments, and DevOps workflows with plain PHP - no XML, no DSL, just PHP.
+description: Castor lets you write automation, CI/CD, deployments, and DevOps workflows with plain PHP - no XML, no DSL, just PHP.
 ---

 <div align="center">